CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Realtime updates using Websockets via IoT](https://serverless.com/blog/realtime-updates-using-lambda-websockets-iot/) - How to implement real-time updates using AWS Lambda and Websockets via IoT.
 - [Container people, let’s talk about serverless](https://hackernoon.com/container-people-lets-talk-about-serverless-e6ecb5c437cf) - Post about the differences between containers, container-orchestration and serverless computing.
 - [When to use serverless computing](https://thenewstack.io/decide-use-serverless/) - Post on how to decide when to use serverless computing.
-- [Commuication strategies in remote teams](https://serverless.com/blog/communication-strategies-remote-teams/) - The Serverless, Inc. team on different communication strategies when working in a remote setup.
+- [Communication strategies in remote teams](https://serverless.com/blog/communication-strategies-remote-teams/) - The Serverless, Inc. team on different communication strategies when working in a remote setup.
 - [Exploring the Azure Event Grid](https://thenewstack.io/tutorial-exploring-azure-event-grid-custom-webhooks/) - Tutorial on how to build custom Webhooks with the Azure Event Grid.
 - [Getting started with serverless Go](https://yos.io/2018/02/08/getting-started-with-serverless-go/) - Tutorial on how to use Go with the Serverless Framework.
 - [8 reasons why Fn was built](https://medium.com/fnproject/8-reasons-why-we-built-the-fn-project-bcfe45c5ae63) - Post which outlines the reasons for building the [Fn project](http://github.com/fnproject/fn).